WR117H/CryptecNet/README.md

-# DeepChat
+# CryptectNet
-DeepChat, A tool for chatting but anonymously
+CryptectNet, A tool for chatting but anonymously